 If the source NWDAF determines that it needs to prepare to transfer analytics subscriptions to another NWDAF instance, the following steps 3 to 8 shall be executed:

-NOTE 9: The source NWDAF might determine that it needs to prepare to transfer analytics subscriptions to another NWDAF instance, as the source NWDAF estimates that the UE might enter an area which is not covered by the source NWDAF, e.g. by subscribing to AMF event exposure service for UE mobility event notifications, by performing UE mobility analytics, or by subscribing to another NWDAF providing UE mobility analytics.

-Another example for source NWDAF to determine to prepare for an analytics transfer is that the source NWDAF wants to resolve an overload situation or prepare for a graceful shutdown.

-NOTE 10: Handling of overload situation or preparation for a graceful shutdown are preferably executed inside an NWDAF Set, when available.

-3. The source NWDAF discovers, via NRF, candidate target NWDAF instances (e.g. NWDAFy and NWDAFz) supporting the requested analytics information for the predicted target area(s).
+3. The source NWDAF discovers candidate target NWDAF instances (e.g. NWDAFy and NWDAFz) supporting the requested analytics information for the predicted target area(s).
 NWDAF discovery and selection is specified in clause 6.3.13, TS 23.501 [2].

-NOTE 11: In this procedure, NWDAFy and NWDAFz are examples for target NWDAF instances that are candidates to take over those analytic subscriptions.
+NOTE 5: In this procedure, NWDAFy and NWDAFz are examples for target NWDAF instances that are candidates to take over those analytic subscriptions.

 4-5.
 In the case of a prepared analytics subscription transfer, the source NWDAF requests, using Nnwdaf_AnalyticsSubscription_Transfer Request, to the candidate target NWDAFs (e.g. NWDAFy and NWDAFz) to prepare for an analytics subscription transfer by including a "prepared analytics subscription transfer indication" in the request message.
-The request message also includes information on the analytics subscriptions to be transferred.
-The request message may also include "analytics context identifier(s)" indicating the availability of analytics context for particular Analytics ID(s).
+The request message may include information on the analytics subscriptions to be transferred.
+The request message may include "analytics context identifier(s)" indicating the availability of analytics context for particular Analytics ID(s).

 The candidate target NWDAFs (e.g. NWDAFy and NWDAFz) respond to the request from the source NWDAF using a Nnwdaf_AnalyticsSubscription_Transfer Response message.

 6-7.
-[Conditional] If "analytics context identifier(s)" had been included in the Nnwdaf_AnalyticsSubscription_Transfer Request received in step 4, the determined target NWDAFs (e.g. NWDAFy and NWDAFz), based on the provided "analytics context identifier(s)", shall request the "analytics context" from the source NWDAF.
+[Conditional] If "analytics context identifier(s)" had been included in the Nnwdaf_AnalyticsSubscription_Transfer Request received in step 4, the determined target NWDAFs (e.g. NWDAFy and NWDAFz), based on the provided "analytics context identifier(s)", may request the "analytics context" from the source NWDAF.
 The analytics information transfer procedure is specified in clause 6.1B.3.

 Editor's note: It is FFS, whether procedure in clause 6.1B.3 is specified, or other new/existing service operations are used instead.